-- 4. After the scan is complete the pattern files are displayed.
+After the scan is complete the pattern files are displayed.
 If no files are located on the removable disk the left side of the screen is empty.
-Notice that all the pattern files/folders on your computer are listed on the right side of the screen. - In the middle section of the right hand side you can create and name new pattern folders.
-Simply enter a name for the new folder then click on Create a new Pattern Folder you want the patterns to be installed as shown below.
+Notice that all the pattern files/folders on your computer are listed on the right side of the screen.

+In the middle section of the right hand side you can create and name new pattern folders.
+Simply enter a name for the new folder then click on you want the patterns to be installed as shown below.